Réunion stonechat

-The Réunion stonechat (Saxicola tectes) is a species of stonechat, endemic to the island of Réunion.
-This small passerine bird is common in clearings and open mountain bushlands there up to 2600 metres above the sea level, including in the plains around Piton de la Fournaise.
+The Réunion stonechat (Saxicola tectes) is a species of stonechat, endemic to the French Indian Ocean island of Réunion.
+It is found across the island in forests, shrublands and artificial environments such as gardens and plantations.
+This small passerine bird is common in clearings and open mountain bushlands there up to 2600 metres above sea level, including in the plains around Piton de la Fournaise.